jilliangraham/AirB-E/README.md

 Jillian Graham

 ## Project goal
-Building on the BI Airbne project, Squatify aims to understand which districts in the US are the most socially vulnerable, as a proxy for determining their 'squatability'.
+Building on the BI Airbne project, Squatify is a machine learning program that aims to understand which districts in the US are the most socially vulnerable, as a proxy for determining their 'squatability'.

 ## Dataset description
 * Socioeconomic Status: